- Central Texas

 About This Plant

 Sun or partial shade.
 Nearly evergreen, with a glossy, tousled appearance and a plush texture underfoot.
-Native sedges superficially resemble turfgrass, but outperform them in dry shaded areas.
-Mowing and watering typically aren’t needed at all, depending on the species.
+Native sedges superficially resemble turfgrass, but outperform them in dry shade.

 A fairly recent introduction to the local landscape trade, sedge has generated interest as a native and drought-hardy turf substitute.
 Varieties include Texas sedge, which may grow up to 10 inches; and “turf sedge,” a shorter meadow sedge collected in Webberville, near Austin.
 Many local landscapers obtain plugs from Austin nurseries.